Place similar sized books in a carton together and label accordingly.

-Compact Discs, Tapes and Records
+Compact Discs, Tapes and Record Collections

 Stand compact discs and records on edge, never flat, on a layer of crushed paper.
 Support at both ends with large, hardcover books or several pieces of cardboard cut to fit.
 Top with another layer of crushed paper.
 Identify contents on the outside of the box and mark, "FRAGILE."

-Cassette tapes should be placed in their cases and wrapped individually in crumpled paper.
+- Cassette tapes should be placed in their cases and wrapped individually in crumpled paper.
 Place individual tapes either vertically or horizontally on a couple of layers of crushed paper.

-If records are not in jackets, wrap individually in tissue paper or plastic wrap to protect from scratches.
+- If records are not in jackets, wrap individually in tissue paper or plastic wrap to protect from scratches.
 Records are heavy and therefore should be packed in small cartons.

-Protect framed photos with padding and cushioning, standing them on edge in a carton.
+- Protect framed photos with padding and cushioning, and stand them on edge in a carton.

-If possible, carry irreplaceable items with you to destination.
+- If possible, carry irreplaceable items with you to destination.

 Silk or Artificial Flowers